Thursday, January 31, 2008

 Need to work on this one too.
 I did update my calendar for this week.

-Goal for this week: I will both update my calendar & write out/time my evening routine.
+Goal for this week: I will both update my calendar & write out/time my evening routine.5) Define house projects we’d like to do, prioritize them, budget them out & move on them (if I do #1 and #4 this will actually start to happen.)

 Ummm, yeah…need to work on getting this one out of my head & onto paper.

-Goal for week: spreadsheet things to be done around house.
+Goal for week: spreadsheet things to be done around house.6) Walk for 30 mins at least 3x a week.

 In my defense, it has been flooding here the last couple weeks (much less the rain).
 So yeah, I need to work on this one too.
 I did ski last weekend, does that